The Ice Palace (novel)

 The Ice Palace (Is-slottet) is a novel by the Norwegian author Tarjei Vesaas, first published in 1963.
-The original novel is written in nynorsk and considered a classic of Norwegian literature.
-It has been translated to English by Peter Owen Publishers, London, and was scheduled for reissue with them in Christmas of 2017 in their Cased Classics series.
+An English translation was published by Peter Owen Publishers, London.
+It and was scheduled for reissue with them in Christmas of 2017 was part of their Cased Classics series.
 Vesaas received The Nordic Council's Literature Prize for the novel in 1964.

 Plot

 The vivacious 11-year-old Siss lives in a rural community in Norway.
 Her life is changed when a quiet girl, Unn, moves to the village to live with her aunt after the death of her unmarried mother.
 Siss and Unn can't wait to meet.
 They finally do, at Unn's house.
 They talk for a while, Unn shows Siss a picture from the family album of her father, then Unn persuades Siss that they should undress, just for fun.
 They do, watching each other, and Unn asks whether Siss can see if she is different.
 Siss says no, she can't, and Unn says she has a secret and is afraid she will not go to heaven.
-Soon they dress again, and the situation is rather awkward.
+Soon they dress again, and the situation is awkward.
 Siss leaves Unn and runs home, overwhelmed by fear of the dark.

 Unn does not want to feel embarrassed when meeting Siss the next day, so she decides to skip school and instead goes to see the ice castle that has been created by a nearby waterfall.
 Ice castles are normal in cold winters, when the water freezes into huge structures around waterfalls.
-Unn climbs into this ice castle, exploring the rooms baffled by its beauty.
-In the 7th room she gets disoriented and cannot find her way out.
-She dies of hypothermia.
-Her last word is "Siss".
+Unn climbs into this ice castle, exploring the rooms and baffled by its beauty.
+In the seventh room, she gets disoriented and cannot find her way out.
+Eventually, she begins to see an eye in the ice and, tired, falls asleep.

 When the search for Unn remains fruitless, people wonder if Siss knows more about the disappearance than she lets on.
 They wonder what had passed between them the night before.
 Siss for her part is overwhelmed by loss and loneliness, and she makes a promise that she will never forget Unn.
 Therefore, Siss takes upon herself the role Unn had: standing alone in the school yard refusing to play or speak.
 Thus, she has to find her way out of her own emotional ice castle, before she can continue on the road towards adolescence and adulthood.